-We ask to meet various groups at approval visits, to triangulate the information that we have been given in your documentary submission.
-Through the approval process, we will work with you to put together an agenda specific to your assessment, and to work for all groups that may be present.
+We ask to meet with various groups during virtual approval visits, to triangulate the information that we have been given in your documentary submission.
+Through the approval process, we will work with you to put together an agenda specific to your assessment, and to work for all groups that may be in attendance at the meetings.
 Normally, we ask to meet the following groups:

 - Learners, potential learners, or learners from a similar programme